Repeal ObamaCare or Defund ObamaCare?

 Was ObamaCare Repealed?

 Was ObamaCare Repealed?
-The Affordable Care Act is still the law of the land despite over 40 attempts by Republicans to repeal parts of the law.
+The Affordable Care Act is still "the law of the land" despite over 50 attempts by Republicans to repeal parts of the law.
 The fact is ObamaCare is not Government healthcare and it does not replace private insurance, Medicare, or Medicaid.
 It's an American approach to health care reform which subsidizes and regulates private health insurance and expands and improves Government healthcare programs like Medicare and Medicaid.

 Pros and Cons of Repealing ObamaCare or Defunding ObamaCare